 Pacific Whale Foundation – Molokini and Turtle Arches Snorkel

-Pacific Whale Foundation offers a Molokini snorkeling tour that is more than just another Maui snorkeling trip.
+Pacific Whale Foundation offers a unique Molokini snorkeling tour that is more than just another Maui snorkeling trip.
 It’s also an opportunity to learn about the preservation efforts that are underway to protect the most valuable resource Maui has, its ocean residents.
-In the island activity business, Pacific Whale Foundation is known as the environmental leaders in the State in Hawaii and worthy stewards of our reefs, marine life and ocean.
+In the island activity business, Pacific Whale Foundation is known as the environmental leaders in the State in Hawaii and are worthy stewards of our reefs, marine life and ocean.
 Its great for families with children under 12 as we offer 1 child 12 and under free per paying adult.

 After a full morning of snorkeling at Molokini, Pacific Whale Foundation fires up the BBQ and serves lunch.
 After lunch, you’ll enjoy the views on your way to the second snorkeling destination as Pacific Whale Foundation motors to Turtle Arches off the coast of Makena.
 Here you will be able to snorkel with the green sea turtles.
 To raise awareness for the environment Pacific Whale Foundation includes an informative tour of the reef area with an onboard naturist.
 The naturist will bring to your attention the sensitivity of the marine issues that are cause for concern not only on Maui but around the world as well.
 The turtles are so amazing and graceful.
 Without a care in the world, they swim about with grace and beauty.